 \subsection{A digression on Hilbert bundles}

-For us, a \emph{Hilbert bundle} will always be a fibre bundle $V \to X$ with structural group $U(H)_{c.o.}$ and fibre $H$.
-Here, $H$ is a separable (possibly finite-dimensional) real Hilbert space and $U(H)_{c.o.}$ is its unitary group, with the compact open topology.
-The fibre over $x \in X$ will be denoted $V_x$.
-The trivial Hilbert bundle with fibre $H$ over $X$ will be denoted $H_X$.
-A $\Cl^{p,q}$-structure on $V$ will be described by a tuple of isometric automorphisms $\iota, e_1, \ldots, e_p, \eps_1, \ldots, \eps_q$ of $V$, satisfying the relations \ref{clifford-relations}.
+For us, a \emph{Hilbert bundle} will always be a fiber bundle $V \to X$ with structural group $U(H)_{c.o.}$ and fiber $H$.
+Here, $H$ is a separable (possibly finite-dimensional) real Hilbert space and $U(H)_{c.o.}$ is its unitary group, with the compact-open topology.
+The fiber over $x \in X$ will be denoted $V_x$.
+The trivial Hilbert bundle with fiber $H$ over $X$ will be denoted by the symbol $H_X$.
+A $\Cl^{p,q}$-structure on $V$ will be described by a tuple of isometric automorphisms $\iota, e_1, \ldots, e_p, \eps_1, \ldots, \eps_q$ of $V$, satisfying the relations (\ref{clifford-relations}).
 A Fredholm family $F$ on $V$ will be given by a collection $(F_x)_{x \in X}$, $F_x$ a Fredholm operator on $V_x$, and likewise a $\Cl^{p,q}$-Fredholm family will be a Fredholm family such that $F_x : V_x \to V_x$ is a $\Cl^{p,q}$-Fredholm operator for each $x \in X$.
-However, some care is required to formulate the right continuity condition on $x \mapsto F_x$.
-Our formulation was strongly influenced by Dixmier-Douady \cite{DD}, Atiyah-Segal \cite{Atiseg} and Kasparov's $\KK$-Theory.
+One needs a continuity condition on $x \mapsto F_x$, and the right formulation of it is a highly nontrivial insight by Dixmier and Douady \cite{DD}.
+It is given in Definitions \ref{defn-homomorphism}, \ref{defn-compactness} and \ref{definition:fredholmfamily} below (we were also strongly influenced by Atiyah-Segal \cite{Atiseg} and Kasparov's $\KK$-Theory).

-A \emph{homomorphism} $F: V \to V'$ of Hilbert bundles is simply a fibre-preserving continuous map which is linear in each fibre.
-It is determined by a collection $(F_x)_{x \in X}$ of bounded linear operators $F_x: V_x \to V'_x$.
-The collection $(F^*_x)_{x \in X}$ of adjoint operators may or may not form a homomorphism, and if it does, we say that $F$ is \emph{adjointable}.
-Note that a homomorphism which is pointwise self-adjoint is adjointable.
+\begin{definition} A \emph{homomorphism} $F: V \to V'$ of Hilbert bundles is a fiber-preserving continuous map which is linear in each fiber. \end{definition} A homomorphism is determined by a collection $(F_x)_{x \in X}$ of bounded linear operators $F_x: V_x \to V'_x$.
+If $X$ is locally compact or metrizable, then the function $X \to \bR$, $x \mapsto \norm{F_x}$ is locally bounded, by the Banach-Steinhaus theorem (but in general not continuous).

-\begin{example} Let $H$ be a separable Hilbert space, $X$ a topological space and $F: X \to \Lin (H)$ be a map.
-The map $ H_X \to H_X$, $(x, v) \mapsto (x, F(x)v)$ is a homomorphism of Hilbert bundles if and only if $F$ is continuous when the target $\Lin (H)$ is equipped with the compact open topology. \end{example}
+\begin{example} Let $H$ be a separable Hilbert space, $X$ a compactly generated topological space and $F: X \to \Lin (H)$ be a map.
+The map $ H_X \to H_X$, $(x, v) \mapsto (x, F(x)v)$ is a homomorphism of Hilbert bundles if and only if $F$ is continuous when the target $\Lin (H)$ is equipped with the compact-open topology. \end{example}